Radio Exe: History

+Digital radio

+Radio Exe broadcasts its primary DAB service on the NOWdigital local digital multiplex serving south and north Devon; added in 2017, the move brought the station's output to listeners across much of the county, including those areas of North Devon which the multiplex had been expanded to cover in 2012.

 On 4 March 2022, Radio Exe launched on the Plymouth DAB multiplex.
 This move expanded its coverage to encompass the whole of West Devon.

 In 2020, Ofcom advertised a smallscale local DAB multiplex for Exeter (as part of a range of new such multiplexes being commissioned across the country).
 The Exeter licence was won by ExeDAB, a consortium of Radio Exe, Exeter community station Phonic FM and Torbay community service Riviera FM.
 This multiplex began broadcasting in November 2022.

 In 2022, Ofcom advertised a similar multiplex for Torbay.
 TorDAB, a consortium of Radio Exe, online station South Devon Radio and newspaper publisher Clear Sky Publishing competed for the franchise against a rival consortium including Riviera FM, Like Media and UK DAB Networks Ltd, a firm which manages several other of the smallscale licences around the UK.
 In January 2023 TorDAB was awarded the licence.

 In March 2023 a smallscale multiplex to serve Plymouth was awarded to PlymDAB Ltd, a firm backed by Radio Exe in partnership with Exeter Community Radio Ltd, Hospital Radio Plymouth and Westward Media Ltd - this was chosen by Ofcom in preference to a rival bid (Plymouth DAB Ltd) whose backers included Like Media and UK DAB Networks, with Riviera FM a minority stakeholder.

-In January 2023, the Radio Today website reported that 16-year-old Josh Tate, who reads the sports news for the station, was believed to be the UK's youngest newsreader.
-Tate subsequently made an appearance on Matt Chorley's show on Times Radio, where he was invited to read the midday news.
+The PlymDAB and TorDAB multiplexes both went live in early November 2023.

+On 22 August 2023 Radio Exe launched a spin-off DAB+ and Internet service, Radio Exemas, which carries exclusively festive music.
+It is believed to be the first station in the English-speaking world to adopt a full-time Christmas format for the 2023 holiday season.
+Initially intended to last only through Epiphany, Radio Exemas remained live into early March 2024, when it was replaced with the Devoncast until Radio Exemas was reactivated in August 2024.
+Radio Exemas did not return for 2025.